Aintree racecourse 1960-2016

 2012/2013

 It didn`t quite work - whilst in my view it was no fault of the fences, two horses were killed during the 2012 National and once again Aintree was faced with growing criticism (in the racing press as well as from the usual suspects).
 The start had been pretty woeful too.
 Further changes were made.
 The start was moved half a furlong reducing the distance of the race to keep the horses away from the noise of the crowd at the start.
 The preliminaries were also shortened.
-The formal parade was abolished with the horses parading briefly in front of the stands but in the order they left the paddock, not in racecard order (nice to see my website was consulted on that one).
+The formal parade was abolished with the horses parading briefly in front of the stand but in the order they left the paddock, not in racecard order (nice to see my website was consulted on that one).
 More importantly were the changes to the fences.
 Having successfully been trailed with four fences during the Becher Chase meeting the core to all fences was altered.
 The traditional timber frames were replaced with a more forgiving plastic structure allowing the horses to brush across the fence rather than hit the old wooden one.
 The aim was to make the fences look more forgiving without changing their unique appearance.
 As all fences remained covered in spruce the differences were not apparent to the naked eye although very obvious in the races themselves which saw a drastic reduction in the amount of fallers.
-In the National itself whilst a few horses did unseat their riders. there were only two falls.
+In the National itself whilst a few horses did unseat their riders there were only two falls.

 2015